sineadsantich/sineadsantich.hugo/content/work.md

 [{{< figure class="image main" src="/images/kickstarter1.jpg" >}} STEAM4Kidz Kicskstarter Promo](https://www.kickstarter.com/projects/paul-freeman-sb/steam4kidz-hands-on-education-for-at-home-learners?fbclid=IwAR2H2MLn1PDbdyAMTTvPXu4t5DFoVqE_VOrlH9k9NEbgNNwM_v0qOV-FYW8)

 The offical video for the STEAM4Kidz Kickstarter Campaign.
-STEAM and educational project kits for elementary-aged students.
+STEAM4Kidz kits deliver hands-on projects, in a variety of subjects, right to your home.
+Our kits are designed so that kids can complete most projects independently, using the project materials provided while following along with engaging teacher-led project videos.
+Just open the box, start the video and your learner is on their way!

 [{{< figure class="image main" src="/images/Meet_your_instructors.jpg" >}} Meet your Instructors for STEAM4Kidz](https://vimeo.com/602811627/a90534348c)